PowerLoom/docs/docs/Protocol/Specifications/Snapshotter/components.md

 ## Core API

 This component is one of the most important and allows you to access the finalized protocol state on the smart contract running on the anchor chain.
-Find it in [`core_api.py`](https://github.com/Powerloom/pooler/blob/634610801a7fcbd8d863f2e72a04aa8204d27d03/snapshotter/core_api.py).
+Find it in [`core_api.py`](https://github.com/PowerLoom/pooler/blob/634610801a7fcbd8d863f2e72a04aa8204d27d03/snapshotter/core_api.py).

+In the end,

+* It provides a reliable gateway to the datasets finalized on the protocol state for a data market
+  * It abstracts away the parts that deal with varying interaces and APIs of
+    * decentralized storage protcols like IPFS, Filecoin
+    * other value added providers like Web3 Storage on such layers
+* It maintains a cache as well for redundancy and availability of the data sets

+Its API endpoints are used by a decoupled frontend adapter logic that ultimately support building of rich data products for smart contracts and other web3 based applications.

+In our [`Building with Powerloom` section of docs](/docs/build-with-powerloom/building-use-cases/uniswapv2-dashboard/index.md), find out more about the way this API is used by a frontend adapter to serve a Uniswap v2 dashboard.